 Investigating the margins of each membership era -- a little before and, to a greater extent, a little after any personnel change -- can be interesting in lots of ways.
 The early 80s are particularly interesting, for all kinds of reasons.
 First, there are lots of personnel changes, giving us lots of little natural quasi-experiments to think about.
 Variance is good.
 Second, substantively, I think the evidence suggests that Garcia was really looking for a stable band, but it took him several years to get the blend just right.
 So there's some amount of tension in this nearly-interstitial music.
 Garcia and the other band members have to focus, listen to each other and generally engage each other more than at other times.
 In lots of ways, the Garcia Band would challenge Jerry less and less over the years, and this seemed to be how he liked this band.
 It was a comfort band.
 He got challenged enough for his taste with the always more dissonant Grateful Dead.
 But during these moments of breaking in new personnel that equation is in some ways reversed, or at least the positions of JGB and the GD are closer to each other on the comfort or consonance <--> dissonance dimension.

-Third, as I have argued in some of the posts linked above, "break-in" shows for new members were more likely than the average gig to be weeknight and off-the-beaten-path (see discussion of the possible 6/24/81 Salinas gig for another engagement with that theme).
+Third, as I have argued in some of the posts linked above, "break-in" shows for new members were more likely than the average gig to be weeknight and off-the-beaten-path (see discussion of the almost-certainly-didn't-happen 6/24/81 Salinas gig for another engagement with that theme).
 Partly as a consequence, they were less likely to have been taped, and as a consequence of that there has been more uncertainty around who was where, when, when they showed up and left, where it was and what they played, who subbed for whom whenever that was, and so on.
 Thank goodness that there have been listmakers over the years to help with all of this, something about which I'll have more to say.
 Here I'll just say thank goodness for all of the intrepid, foreword-looking and generous tapers such as Jeff Knudsen, who rolled tape while tripping the Keystones fantastic during this period.
 Tapers, your work is very important and much appreciated.
 Thanks.

 One of Jeff's tapes is Saturday, 10/23/82 at the Keystone Palo Alto at 260 California Avenue in Palo Alto, CA, 94306.
 As far as I know this is the only recording to make it out of the club that night, and it's a nice tape.
 Gotta love that the guy just danced to the music with a couple of cheap mics under his armpits, running to a cheap deck sitting in plain view on the table, and made a tape that's fun to listen to and historically important.